aantron/ocaml.org/data/planet/ocamlpro/an-indentation-engine-for-ocaml.md

 reindented, it will only output indentation levels, which you can then process from your editor (for instance, using <code>indent-line-to</code> with emacs).
 That should be cheaper and will help preserve cursor position, etc.</p>
 <p>Currently, a simple emacs binding working on either the ocaml or the
-tuareg mode is provided, together with a vim mode contributed by Rapha&euml;l Proust and David Powers.</p>
+tuareg mode is provided, together with a vim mode contributed by Raphaël Proust and David Powers.</p>
 <h3>Results</h3>
-<p>We&rsquo;ve built <code>ocp-indent</code> based on a growing collection of <a href="https://github.com/OCamlPro/ocp-indent/tree/master/tests/passing">unit-tests</a>.
+<p>We’ve built <code>ocp-indent</code> based on a growing collection of <a href="https://github.com/OCamlPro/ocp-indent/tree/master/tests/passing">unit-tests</a>.
 If you find an indentation bug, feel free to <a href="https://github.com/OCamlPro/ocp-indent/issues">send us</a> a code snippet that we will incorporate into our test suite.</p>
 <p>Our tests clearly show that the deep understanding that <code>ocp-indent</code>
 has of the OCaml syntax makes it shines on specific cases.
 We are still discussing and evaluating the implementation of few corner-cases